 Average Hourly Earnings

-Wage growth was above expectations in August.
+Wage growth was at expectations.
 From the BLS:

 Prime (25 to 54 Years Old) Participation